fastrgv/RufasCube/README.md

 # RufasCube -- using OpenGLAda Binding and FreeType Fonts (TTF).

 ## What's new (newest at top of this list):

+**ver 4.2.2 -- 06jun20**

+* Fixed sound errors during shuffle.
+* Added "seven", a similar but smaller, easier cubic puzzle.

 **ver 4.2.1 -- 18apr20**

 * Assured that OpenGL v3.3 is sufficient to run this app.
-* Added m-key mute-toggle of move-sounds.
+* Added m-key-toggle to mute move-sounds.

 **ver 4.2.0 -- 17jan20**